Instruments included

 • Y-BOCS OCD severity Yale-Brown Obsessive Compulsive Scale

-Drop in a file.
-Get a scored assessment back.
+Drop in the form.
+Get a result back.

 1. 1

-Praxnote pulls the answers off whatever you uploaded, no matter the format.
+Praxnote pulls the client's answers off whatever file you gave it, in whatever format the form happened to be in.

 2. 2